Rusali28/Company-network-design-using-WAN/README.md

 # Company-network-design-using-WAN

-Comapny network design is a project connecting the company servers and clients of 3 countries i.e. Uk , USA and India.We have used wide area network along with FTP,DNS,TFTP etc.
+Comapny network design is a project connecting the company servers and clients of 3 countries i.e. UK, USA and India.

+For our implementation we have used a Wide Area Network and integrated it with the following Computer Network Protocols: